nRF Machine Learning

 nus build type is not supported by the selected board, the following notification appears:

 Configuration file for build type ``nus`` is missing.

 If the URI of the Edge Impulse zip file requires providing an additional API key, you can provide it using the following CMake definition:

 This definition is set in a similar way as selected build type.

-For more detailed information about building the machine learning model in the nRF Connect SDK, see Using Edge Impulse with the nRF Connect SDK.
+For more detailed information about building the machine learning model in the nRF Connect SDK, see Edge Impulse integration.

 The nRF Machine Learning application configurations available in the nRF Connect SDK do not require providing an API key to download the model.
 The model is downloaded from the web, but no authentication is required.

 After programming the application to your development kit, you can test the nRF Machine Learning application.
 You can test running the machine learning model on an embedded device and forwarding data to Edge Impulse studio.
 The detailed test steps for the Development Kits and the Thingy:53 are described in the following subsections.

 In most of the provided debug configurations, the application provides logs through the RTT.
 See Connecting using RTT for detailed instructions about accessing the logs.

 The Thingy:53 in the

 debug configuration provides logs through the USB CDC ACM serial.

 See Developing with Thingy:53 for detailed information about working with the Thingy:53.

 You can also use